-Miss Clara is a person with a passion.
-She understands that her raison d'être is larger than herself.
-She has a purpose that isn’t determined by an appointment recognized by title but rather an anointing revealed through trial and realized by toil.
+Miss Clara is a person with passion.
+She knows that her raison d'être is larger than herself.
+Her purpose isn’t determined by an appointment recognized by title but rather an anointing revealed through trial.
 She is elderly but gets up each day ready to complete any divinely inspired unfinished business.

 This praying powered pugilist is no lone warrior.
 She has a nearby family who adores her, friends who meet with her every week, and her church.
 A not surprising result of her efforts was that in taking care of Kingdom business, somehow Kingdom took care of her business.

-The Scriptures contain a reference in the New Testament that instructs believers to stir up the gift. ( 2 Timothy 1:60) Miss Clara and her gift began to shake up the lives of Elizabeth, her husband Tony and daughter Danielle.
+The Scriptures contain a reference in the New Testament reference that tells believers to stir up their gift. ( 2 Timothy 1:60) Miss Clara's gift began to shake up the lives of Elizabeth, her husband Tony and daughter Danielle.
 Their lives would take a rocky but straight forward path for the better after having met her.

 Her story is called “War Room” for a reason.
-She approaches her task with the discipline and dedication of a soldier.
-Given that she is a military veteran’s widow, this should not come as a surprise.
+She declares war on the devil.
+Given that she is a military veteran’s widow, her warrior instincts doesn't come as a surprise.
 She is tactical and fanatical in her battle against what the Apostle Paul deemed as spiritual wickedness in high places.
 (Ephesians 6:12)

 Paul further addressed spiritual warfare by comparing it to the uniform and equipment used by the Roman legions. ( Ephesians 6:13-17) She takes his analogy to heart.
 Miss Clara dressed the part.

 She cares.
 She cares about people before she meets them.
-The foremost example of this is Elizabeth, the wife half of the protagonist couple.
 Miss Clara thought enough of her prayer protégé to ponder her needs before they met.
 She prayed blessings for the buyers of her house with the same fervor (or more) that she requested for her own needs.
 This too happened before the buyers had occasion to meet her.
 The writers* could have just as easily named her Miss Care-a.
 Or not.

 Make no mistake about it: Miss Clara is an older woman.
 She feels her age on occasion.
 However, this doesn’t stop her from doing her duties.
-She adores her home but don’t expect to see her whittling her time away in a rocking chair.
+Don’t expect to see her whittling her time away in a rocking chair.

 It is an especially gutsy move when someone who desperately needs to leave their house ask personal and uncomfortable questions to their realtor upon first meeting her.
 This is what she did.
 However, this is simply vintage Miss Clara to let the fall out fall where it may.

 She has no fear as it relates to the name of Jesus.
-She would later demonstrate this in what may not come across as the most realistic scene in the book.
-However, knowing her anything is believable.
+She would later demonstrate this in what may not come across as the most realistic scene in the book or movie.

 She is for real.
 The love shown, humility displayed and energy bursting through comes from the heart.
 She is one that reminds those in the know of real life motivated, mission driven matrons.
-Her character was apparently drawn based upon real people.
 The best thing about Miss Clara is that people like her inhabit the real world.